mvrkvincent/RecApp2.0/frontend-react-redux/README.md

    - `react-redux`
    - `redux-logger`

-2. Next, let's add two directories to our file structure at the root `/` level.
+2. Next, let's add two directories to our file structure at `/src` level.
 As always, there is some debate around how to properly separate state management logic.
 Everyone is wrong, so here's how I do it.
    - `actions`
    - `store`